Google unveils the Pixel 3a and Pixel 3a XL

 Super Res Zoom improves the quality of zoomed-in pics by combining multiple short exposures for increased sharpness.
 (Google says the results are roughly equivalent to photos taken using a 2 times optical zoom lens.)
 Motion Tracking Autofocus locks onto objects in-scene and adjusts the exposure and focus to maintain a baseline level of sharpness.
 And Motion Photos records a brief video in addition to the photo at shoot time.

-Google’s outstanding HDR+ mode is present and accounted for — capturing a series of photographs at varying exposures and generating a composite image to ensure that details and highlights aren’s lost during post-processing.
+Google’s outstanding HDR+ mode is present and accounted for — capturing a series of photographs at varying exposures and generating a composite image to ensure that details and highlights aren’t lost during post-processing.
 So, too, is portrait mode, which produces bokeh (selective blur) by generating a segmentation mask and depth map that’s used to differentiate the foreground from the background.

 Also worth highlighting is Google Lens, which works in real time on the Pixel 3a and Pixel 3a XL.
 The growing list of things it can detect in-frame includes furniture, clothing, books, movies, music albums, video games, landmarks, points of interest, notable buildings, Wi-Fi network names and passwords, beverages, celebrities, home decor items, and more.
 Perhaps most useful of all, it can automatically extract phone numbers, dates, and addresses from business cards and add them to your contacts list.